A mouse is one of the two most common devices for navigating in PC games, the other one is keyboard.

 Although gaming mice are part of a broad group (computer mice), they have expanded so much that they now have subdivisions even among themselves.

-Most of the sub-groups are about the number of extra buttons, their placement and, the way they help you in a particular gaming genre ( like MOBA games for example).
+Most of these sub-groups are based on the number of extra buttons, their placement and, the way they help you in a particular gaming genre ( like MOBA games for example).
 Below are some of the most popular types of gaming mice.

 Shooter Mice: High on Precision